-The Panasonic Lumix DC-GH5s and the Pentax K-1 are two enthusiast cameras that were officially introduced, respectively, in January 2018 and February 2016.
+The Panasonic Lumix DC-GH5s and the Pentax K-1 are two enthusiast cameras that were announced, respectively, in January 2018 and February 2016.
 The GH5s is a mirrorless interchangeable lens camera, while the K-1 is a DSLR.
 The cameras are based on a Four Thirds (GH5s) and a full frame (K-1) sensor.
-The Panasonic has a resolution of 9.9 megapixel, whereas the Pentax provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 9.9 megapixels, whereas the Pentax provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GH5s vs Pentax K-1

-The side-by-side display below illustrates the physical size and weight of the Panasonic GH5s and the Pentax K-1.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH5s – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic GH5s and the Pentax K-1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH5s – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (11 percent) than the Panasonic GH5s.
 Moreover, the K-1 is substantially heavier (53 percent) than the GH5s.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.